rticommunity/rticonnextdds-examples/examples/connext_dds/fragmented_data_statistics/README.md

 ## Example Description

-In this example, we illustrate how to access the fragmented data statistics:
+In this example, we show how to access the fragmented data statistics:

-In order to update the statistics we have written large data samples, which is fragmented.
+In order to update the fragmented data statistics we write large data samples, which are fragmented.

 The configuration we are using results in each sample being made up of 3 fragments.
 Assuming no repairs are sent, this means that the fragment counters